-\times QUARTERLY REPORT PURSUANT TO O SECTION 13 OR 15(D) OF THE SECUR ITIES EXCHANGE ACT OF 1934 FOR 7 THE QUARTERLY PERIOD ENDED March 31, 202 0 or TRANSITION REPORT PURSUANT TO O SECTION 13 OR 15(D) OF THE SECUR ITIES EXCHANGE ACT OF 1934 FOR THE TRA ANSITION PERIOD FROM TO .
-Commission file number 033-80623 nieve Life Sciences, In xact Name of Registrant as Specified in Its Charter) c.
-Delaware (State or Other Jurisdiction of Incorporation or Organization) 95-4343413 (I.R.S.
-Employer Identification Number) 1040 West Georgia Street, Suite 1030, Vancouver, British Columbia, Ca (Address of Principal Executive Offices) nada V6E 4H1 (604) 210-2217 (Registrant's telephone number, including area code) S ecurities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol Name of exchange on which registered Common Stock, par value \$0.001 per share ACHV The NASDAQ Capital Market 12 m ndicate by check mark whether the registrant (1) has filed onths (or for such shorter period that the registrant was re \boxtimes No \square receding ndicate by check mark whether the registrant has submitted.
-405 of this chapter) during the preceding 12 months (or Т comp ndicate by check mark whether the registrant is a large ac any.
-See the definitions of "large accelerated filer," "accelerated" celerated filer, an accelerated filer, a non-accelerated file elerated filer," "smaller reporting company" and "emerging r, a smaller reporting company or an emerging grong growth company" in Rule 12b-2 of the Exchang wth ge Act.
-Large e accelerated filer Accelerated filer Non- accelerated filer Smaller reporting company \times Emerging growth company f an emerging growth company, indicate by check mark in cial accounting standards provided pursuant to Section 13 on period for complying with any new or revised I ndicate by check mark whether the registrant is a shell con mpany (as defined in Rule 12b-2 of the Exchange Act).
-Yes □ No ⊠ Iı ndicate the number of shares outstanding of each of the is suer's classes of common stock, as of the latest practicab le date.
-A as of May 14, 2020, there were 37,515,408 shares of the r egistrant's Common Stock, \$0.001 par value per share, o utstanding.
+\times QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(D) OF THE SECURITIES EXCHANGE ACT OF 1934 or

+FOR THE QUARTERLY PERIOD ENDED March 31, 2021

+TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(D) OF THE SECURITIES EXCHANGE ACT OF 1934

+FOR THE TRANSITION PERIOD FROM

+Commission file number 033-80623

+Achieve Life Sciences, Inc.

+(Exact Name of Registrant as Specified in Its Charter)

+TO

+Delaware (State or Other Jurisdiction of Incorporation or Organization)

+(I.R.S.
+Employer Identification Number)

+1040 West Georgia Street, Suite 1030, Vancouver, British Columbia, Canada V6E 4H1

+(Address of Principal Executive Offices)

+(Registrant's telephone number, including area code)

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Trading Symbol Name of exchange on which registered Common Stock, par value \$0.001 per share ACHV The NASDAQ Capital Market

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes 🗵 No 🗆

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes 🗵 No 🗆

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer Accelerated filer

+Non-accelerated filer \boxtimes Smaller reporting company X

+Emerging growth company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🗵

+Indicate the number of shares outstanding of each of the issuer's classes of common stock, as of the latest practicable date

+As of May 13, 2021, there were 6,164,360 shares of the registrant's Common Stock, \$0.001 par value per share, outstanding